 Tips for anticipating difficulties

 Overall, the poster session went smoothly and in a relaxed atmosphere.
 However, following the feedback from participants and our observations during the event, we can give two tips to ensure a smooth event.
-(We’ll soon post an article that explains in more details how to create your space in Gather Town and what resources can help you).

 1. Make sure participants are well informed about the minimum instructions for the best possible experience.